JohnHarshith/John-Harshith-Algorithms-Lab-Solution/README.md

 random order.
 You want to make a payment of amount x, in such a way that the number of notes you give is minimum.
 Assume that the denominations are in such a way that any amount can be paid.

-Input : Take input of all the currency denominations (random order) and take input of the amount that you want to pay.
+Input : Take input of all the currency denominations (random order) and input of the amount that you want to pay.

 Output : Print the minimum no of notes that you will be using to pay the net amount.